oj-sec/fishfactory/README.md

 # Installation

-Fishfactory is intended to be deployed via the included docker-compose file.
+Fishfactory is intended to be deployed via the included docker-compose file & prebuilt containers.

 Pull the repository and run ```docker-compose up``` in the project directory.